GavinInSpace/ConfigActiveDirectory/README.md

 ![image](https://github.com/GavinInSpace/ConfigActiveDirectory/assets/153689700/2287a2f7-8ad0-4da9-b6ae-078512ebac92)

 <p>
-  To begin installing Active Directory we must be on the windows server machine and we must have the Server Manager open on the Dashboard tab.
+  To begin installing Active Directory we must be on the windows server machine (this entire project is done on Microsoft Azure Virtual Machines) and we must have the Server Manager open on the Dashboard tab.
 This screen should show up by default when accessing the machine but can be started via the start menu.
 Then we click the add roles and features link which will bring up an add roles and features wizard.

   ![image](https://github.com/GavinInSpace/ConfigActiveDirectory/assets/153689700/fc87e835-293f-48e4-b782-7ff7e3e196b7)